 The primary logotype was devised to separate and highlight the word OLDSTEAD, facilitating mulitple prefix to signal the various initiatives that originated from the family farm.
 An additional brand device was created around the farms postcode ‘YO61’ to clearly put Oldstead on the map and signal the pride the brand has in its roots.
 The ‘O’ of Oldstead was also used to create an interlocking pattern that expanded the graphic toolkit and provided an abstract shape that could be applied to a range of collateral – the shapes suggest the rolling hills and lanes around Oldstead but also the forward motion associated with on-demand delivery.

-Jay Flaxman Studio are retained as Brand Guardians across the Tommy Banks group of brands.
+Jay Flaxman is retained as Creative Director across the Tommy Banks group of brands.